ubccpsc/classy/docs/developer/contributing.md

 All core Classy development will take place on [ubccpsc/classy](https://github.com/ubccpsc/classy).
 This repository will contain the base Classy image, but will not contain any course-specific code.
 Reid Holmes will act as the `ubccpsc/classy` custodian for evaluating and merging bug fix PRs as well as the feature-based PRs below.

 Forks are highly encouraged to issue PRs from their fork to `ubccpsc/classy` for any bug fixes; please make sure these fixes also pass the Classy test suite.
-The quality bar for these fixes will be high because we need to ensure they will not negatively impact other classes should they decide to pull from master.
+The quality bar for these fixes will be high because we need to ensure they will not negatively impact other classes when they pull from upstream.

 For new features, forks are also encouraged to issue PRs _during_ the term for consideration during the merging period.
 Again, since this code will be going into master, please make sure that: